Skip navigation

 Other tumors

-Some gene mutations are acquired during a person's lifetime and are present only in certain cells.
-These changes, which are called somatic mutations, are not inherited.
-Somatic mutations in the MEN1 gene have been identified in several types of nonhereditary (sporadic) tumors.
-Specifically, MEN1 gene mutations have been found in a significant percentage of noncancerous tumors of the parathyroid glands (parathyroid adenomas); pancreatic tumors called nonfunctioning neuroendocrine tumors, gastrinomas, and insulinomas; and cancerous tumors of the major airways in the lungs (bronchi) called bronchial carcinoids.
-Many of these tumor types are also found in people who have multiple endocrine neoplasia type 1 (described above).
-As in multiple endocrine neoplasia, tumors occur only when both copies of the MEN1 gene are inactivated in certain cells.
+Some gene variants, called somatic variants, are acquired during a person's lifetime and are present only in certain cells.
+Somatic variants in the MEN1 gene have been identified in several types of nonhereditary (sporadic) tumors.
+Specifically, MEN1 gene variants have been found in a significant percentage of benign tumors of the parathyroid glands (parathyroid adenomas); pancreatic tumors called nonfunctioning neuroendocrine tumors, gastrinomas, and insulinomas; and cancerous tumors of the major airways in the lungs (bronchi) called bronchial carcinoids.
+Many of these tumor types are also found in people who have multiple endocrine neoplasia type 1.
+As in people with multiple endocrine neoplasia type 1, tumors occur only when both copies of the MEN1 gene are inactivated in certain cells.

 Other Names for This Gene